 I have loved to travel for as long as I can remember.
 It’s something that has played a huge part in my life from charity work in Africa and yoga training in India to trekking the Inca Trail.
 It has led me on many adventures and after a few years living and working overseas, it seemed logical to try and find a way to turn this love of travel into a career.
 Working with Audley as a Malaysia and Borneo specialist has provided the perfect platform.
 I fell in love with the region thanks to the deep, wildlife-rich jungles of Borneo and the idyllic islands off the Malaysian peninsula.
 It provides diverse beaches for the sun worshipper in me but also plenty of opportunity to trek, dive, snorkel, cycle or try something new.
 It really is my ideal destination and I’m eager to share its treasures.

-Start planning your trip to Southeast Asia with Charlotte by calling
+Start planning your trip to Southeast Asia with Charlotte

 Q&A with Charlotte